Powerful Vatican Cardinal Becciu resigns amid scandal

 The Vatican provided no details on why Pope Francis accepted Becciu's resignation in a statement late Thursday.
 In the one-sentence announcement, the Holy See said only that Francis had accepted Becciu's resignation as prefect of the Congregation for the Causes of Saints “and his rights connected to the cardinalate."

-Becciu, the former powerful chief of staff in the Vatican's secretariat of state, has been implicated in a financial scandal involving the Vatican's investment in a London real estate deal that has lost the Holy See millions of euros in fees paid to middlemen.
+Becciu, the former No. 2 in the Vatican's secretariat of state, has been reportedly implicated in a financial scandal involving the Vatican's investment in a London real estate deal that has lost the Holy See millions of euros in fees paid to middlemen.

 The Vatican prosecutor has placed several Vatican officials under investigation, as well as the middlemen, but not Becciu.
-Becciu has denied all wrongdoing.
+Becciu has defended the soundness of the original investment and denied any wrongdoing, and it's not clear whether the scandal itself was behind his resignation or possibly sparked a separate line of inquiry.

+But the late-breaking news of his resignation, the severity of his apparent sanction, the Vatican’s tight-lipped release and the unexpected downfall of one of the most powerful Vatican officials all suggested a shocking new chapter in the scandal, which has convulsed the Vatican for the past year.

 The last time a cardinal’s rights were removed was when American Theodore McCarrick renounced his rights and privileges as a cardinal in July 2018 amid a sexual abuse investigation.
 He was subsequently defrocked altogether by Francis last year for sexually abusing adults as well as minors.

 Before him, the late Scottish Cardinal Keith O’Brien in 2015 relinquished the rights and privileges of being a cardinal after unidentified priests alleged sexual misconduct.
-O’Brien was, however, allowed to retain the cardinal’s title and he died a member of the college.
+O’Brien was, however, allowed to retain the cardinal’s title and he died a member of the College of Cardinals, the elite group of churchmen whose main job is to elect a pope.

 At 72, Becciu would have been able to participate in a possible future conclave to elect Francis’ successor.
 Cardinals over age 80 can't vote.
 But by renouncing his rights as a cardinal, Becciu has relinquished his rights to take part.